HobnobMancer/cazy_webscraper/README.md

 `--update_gbk` - Update the existing NCBI taxonomy data in records in the `Genbanks` table already with NCBI taxonomy data.
 By default, NCBI tax data is only added to records in the `Genbanks` table if NCBI taxonomy data is not already presented in the record.

 `--update_taxs` - Update existing NCBI taxonomy data in the `NcbiTaxs` table.
 By default onlt add new NCBI taxonomy data, do not update (and thus overwrite) existing data.

+`--use_lineage_cache` - Use cached lineage data previously compliled by `cazy_webscraper` - skips retrieving NCBI Tax and Protein IDs and lineage data from NCBI

+`--use_protein_ids` - Path to plain text file containing a tab delimited list of (1) NCBI Protein ID and (2) NCBI sequence version accession.
+Used cached NCBI Protein IDs.

+`--use_tax_ids` - Path to plain text file listing a unique NCBI Taxonomy ID per line.
+Get lineages for cached NCBI Tax IDs.

 `--verbose`, `-v` - Enable verbose logging.
 This does not set the SQLite engine `echo` parameter to True.
 Default: False.